Kansas State Wildcats baseball: Recent seasons

 The Wildcats have established a number of firsts for the program in recent years.
-The team qualified for its first NCAA Tournament in 2009, and has returned three times since.
+The team qualified for its first NCAA tournament in 2009, and has returned three times since.
 Kansas State also earned its first national rankings in the USA Today/ESPN Coach's Poll in 2009, and set a new school record for wins with 43 in 2009, breaking the previous mark of 35 set in 1976.

 In 2013, the Wildcats won the Big 12 Conference title and reestablished a new team record for wins.
 The school also was awarded the right to host the program's first NCAA regional.
 After winning the Manhattan Regional, Kansas State advanced to its first ever NCAA Super Regional.
 The team played at the Corvallis Super Regional, falling to the host and Pac-12 champion Oregon State Beavers.
 Kansas State finished ranked in the top 15 of all the major polls, the team's highest final rankings in history.

+In 2024, the Wildcats finished 6th in the Big 12 and were awarded a 3-seed in the Fayetteville Regional, where they would handle Louisiana Tech, upset #5 national seed Arkansas 7-6, and then defeat Southeast Missouri State 7-2 to advance to the Super Regionals for the second time in school history.
+They would fall to #12 national seed Virginia in the Charlottesville Super Regional to end the season at 35-26.

+Kansas State in the NCAA tournament

+The NCAA Division I baseball tournament started in 1947.
+The Wildcats have played in 6 tournaments and advanced to the Super Regionals in 2013 and 2024.